In Light and Shadow (A Photographic History from Indigenous America)

 Overview

-The first book of its kind, this photography collection featuring work exclusively by Native American artists tells the story of Indigenous history through the lens of their own people, shedding new light on the understanding of Native America.
+A landmark photography collection featuring work exclusively by Indigenous American, shedding new light on the understanding of Indigenous America.

 The history of photography–and the Americas–is incomplete without the critical work and perspectives of Indigenous American photographers.
 Since the 1800s, cameras have been in the hands of Indigenous people and they have incorporated photography into their lives as creators, patrons, and collectors.